MagdalenaRomaniecka/Global-Fragrance-Intelligence-Hub/README.md

 ---

 ## 🏛️ Project Vision
 The **Global Fragrance Intelligence Hub** is a luxury-grade predictive platform analyzing the shift toward the **"Fragrance Effect"** in the 2026 landscape.
+While the intelligence framework is global in scope, the analysis focuses on three strategic pillars: the **United States** (as the luxury consumption leader), **Poland** (as the EU's fastest-growing emerging powerhouse), and the **Russian Federation** (as a case study in market autonomy and regional pivot).

-As the beauty sector reaches a **$593.2 billion valuation**, fragrances are positioned to drive **23% of total category growth**.
-This hub synthesizes macroeconomic shifts including Poland's rise to a **trillion-dollar economy** and granular olfactory trends to transform raw market data into actionable strategic intelligence.
+This hub synthesizes macroeconomic data—from Poland's rise to a trillion-dollar economy to the $5 trillion market cap of AI leaders—transforming raw data into actionable strategic insights.

 ---